FirestormAngel/raspberry-documentation/README.md

 * **Advice** Please select the one that is most appropriate for you.
 * **Advice** Read up on your documentation for your devices before selecting the one to choose.

-#### Choosing configuration
+#### Selecting a configuration

 ```bash
 $ sudo nano /etc/hostapd/hostapd.conf
 ```

-Example configuration 1: Wireless 802.11ac on 5Ghz, on channel 48, bandwidth 20/20Mhz.
+**Example configuration 1**: Wireless 802.11ac on 5Ghz, on channel 48, bandwidth 20/20Mhz.
 Recommended for iPhone 6 and upwards.
 ```bash

     ########################################